-By identifying an Indigenous LGBTQ2 community, Continuous connects us to a growing global community of Indigenous LGBTQ2 people.
-Through knowing who we are and establishing ourselves publically as a group, we can lend support to one another.
+By identifying an Indigenous LGBTQ2 community, Continuous connects us to a growing global community of Indigenous LGBTQ2+ people.
+Through knowing who we are and establishing ourselves through this project, we can lend support to one another.

-I must stress that although the individuals in this series were willing to share their identities and stories, some LGBTQ2 people cannot safely do so, because of the discrimination that exists.
+I must stress that although the individuals in this series were willing to share their identities and stories, some LGBTQ2+ people cannot safely do so, because of the discrimination that exists.
 This project is for them, to be one building block of a world where they can live their lives authentically, as they feel best.
-What you see here is the beginning of a much larger body of work that will document, support, and amplify the voices of Indigenous queer people.
+What you see here is the beginning of a much larger body of work that will document, support, and amplify the voices of Indigenous queer peoples.

 We exist, we are unique, we deserve respect, and we bring beauty to this world.